-Statewide 0206 Court Notification policy mandates that proper notification of court hearings and court reviews regarding the status of a child in the custody of a child welfare agency must be provided and is necessary to ensure active involvement and participation of caregivers (preadoptive, foster parents, relative, fictive-kin, etc.) in the child's safety, permanency and well-being.
+Statewide 0206 Court Notification policy mandates that proper notification of court hearings and court reviews regarding the status of a child in the custody of a child welfare agency must be provided and is necessary to ensure active involvement and participation of caregivers (pre-adoptive, foster parents, relative, fictive kin, etc.) in the child's safety, permanency, and well-being.

-Notice of annual and semi-annual court hearings to the aforementioned caregivers, must be supplied pursuant to NRS 432B.580(6)(a)(b) by registered or certified mail to all parties to any of the prior proceedings, and parents and any persons planning to adopt the child, relatives of the child or providers of foster care who are currently providing care to the child.
+Notice of annual and semi-annual court hearings to caregivers must be supplied, pursuant to NRS 432B.580(6)(a)(b), to all parties to any of the prior proceedings, and parents and any persons planning to adopt the child, relatives of the child or providers of foster care who are currently providing care to the child.
 If a child in protective custody is determined to be of Indian descent, the child welfare agency must notify the tribe in writing at the beginning of the proceedings.
 If the Indian child is eligible for membership in more than one tribe, each tribe must be notified.

 This item was rated as an ANI in the 2018 CFSR.
-The statewide assessment indicated that the state did consistently provide notice to caregivers of hearings, failure of notices arriving timely, limited time for court hearings, high caseloads for caseworkers, and the practices of some caseworkers discouraging caregiver attendance were identified as challenges.
+The statewide assessment indicated that the state did not consistently provide notice of hearings to caregivers, failure of notices arriving timely, limited time for court hearings, high caseloads for caseworkers, and the practices of some caseworkers discouraging caregiver attendance were identified as challenges.